flant/addon-operator/README.md

 - the possibility of *dynamic enabling/disabling* of a module (depending on detected parameters);
 - the ability to tie *conditions of module activation* to the activation of other modules;
 - *the unified ConfigMap* for the configuration of all settings;
-- the ability to run helm only if the parameters have changed.
-In this case, the release list would contain the time of build of the modified release;
+- the ability to run helm only if parameters have changed.
+In this case, `helm history` would output only releases with changes;
 - *global hooks* for figuring out parameters and performing actions that affect several dependent modules;
 - off-the-shelf *metrics* for monitoring via Prometheus.